build-trust/ockam/README.md

 Behind the scenes, the above commands generated unique cryptographically provable identities and saved corresponding keys in a vault.
-Your orchestrator project was provisioned with a managed credential authority and every node was setup to anchor trust in credentials issued by this authority.
-Identities were issued project membership credentials and these cryptographically verifiable credentials were then combined with attribute based access control policies to setup a mutually authenticated and authorized end-to-end secure channel.
+Your orchestrator project was provisioned with a managed credential authority, and every node was setup to anchor trust in credentials issued by this authority.
+Identities were issued project membership credentials, and these cryptographically verifiable credentials were then combined with attribute based access control policies to setup a mutually authenticated and authorized end-to-end secure channel.